geopet/geopet.github.io/source/_posts/2012-09-25-the-ruby-hashes-case.markdown

 categories: [Ruby, Objects, Hashes]
 ---

 Contrary to the date listed, the [previous post](http://blog.geoffpetrie.com/blog/2012/09/25/python-dictionaries/) about Python and dictionaries and PHP and associative arrays was written a few weeks back.
-I've since been spending more time with Ruby than with Python since.
+I've since been spending more time with Ruby.

 After posting that article about how tight the Python code was in order to build a string with just the right number of semicolons, I decided to see if I could do the same thing with Ruby.